asadadams/Personal-Hosted-Home-Server/README.md

    -e ND_LOGLEVEL=info \
    deluan/navidrome:latest
 ```
+## Current Server Services

+- Navidrome: For serving music libary
+- Jellyfin: For serving movies and tv shows
+- Heimdall: Dashboard for the server
+- Pi-Hole: A network-wide ad blocker that acts as a DNS sinkhole
+- Portainer : Open-source container management tool that allows users to easily manage and deploy containerized applications

 ## Todo

-- Upload the base iso of server
+- Upload the base iso of server and provide a download link